 NYU Langone’s supplier credentialing program is a mandatory program designed to ensure the safety of our patients and staff while conducting business with outside companies.
-This also insures that the companies that NYU Langone does business with are not a risk to the financial well-being of the institution and that the Medical Center meets its obligations to the regulatory and compliance laws of the industry.
+This also insures that the companies that NYU Langone does business with are not a risk to the financial well-being of the institution and that NYU Langone Health meets its obligations to the regulatory and compliance laws of the industry.

 Vendormate is a company that is responsible for gathering, compiling, reviewing, and storing data from suppliers to ensure they meet the criteria to maintain the ability to do business with NYU Langone.
 We request that all suppliers register with Vendormate.
 Even if the vendor does not come on site, we request that the vendor register and be compliant with the program, which carries an annual fee, none of which is paid to NYU Langone.

 NYU Langone requires goods and services be billed on unique invoices, in a manner that does not lead to duplicate invoicing.
 The following key fields must be present on an invoice in order for it to be applied to a PO for payment: